vistadataproject/documents/Background/osehra-vista-architecture-2011.md

-###  OSEHRA System Architecture  (2011)
+###  OSEHRA VISTA Architecture and Planning  (2011)

+OSEHRA was created in 2011 as the custodial agent of VA's VISTA architecture and artifacts to enable its evolution with the open-source and commercial community outside VA.
+Now, five years later in 2016, has OSEHRA succeeded in this effort?
+These are some of the intial tasks OSEHRA set out to accomplish.

 https://www.osehra.org/comment/1758#comment-1758

-The initial 2011-baseline OSEHRA System Architecture is available in the Architects-Group Documents-Tab.
+* The initial 2011-baseline OSEHRA System Architecture is available in the Architects-Group Documents-Tab.
 There is also an HTML browser viewable version.

-Please suggest features, which will improve the architecture; otherwise, the following work is planned between now and December:
+* Please suggest features, which will improve the architecture; otherwise, the following work is planned between now and December:

+#### OSEHRA Tasks for December 2011:
 * Define future-state architecture Software Development Kit (SDK)
 * De-conflict duplicate namespaces and duplicate modules
 * Add master list of Namespaces and Numberspaces, based on VA internal feedback.